TRGamer-tech/TRGamer-tech/README.md

 - 👀 I’m interested in Gaming, Webdevelopement and Video & Photoediting
 - 🌱 I’m currently learning System engineer
 - 💞️ I’m looking to collaborate on Github
-- 📫 How to reach me: don't.
+- 📫 How to reach me: You can't really...

 <!---
 TRGamer-tech/TRGamer-tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.